tarleb/jats-con-2022/paper.md

 central format of a document production system, which has been described previously [@krewinkel2017].

+The idea of using Markdown to produce JATS output has been described previously[@johnston2016jatdown]; our method differs in that we consider JATS not as an intermediary format, but as the normalized exchange format for articles.
+The source for all output formats remains the author-generated Markdown file.

 # Background

 JOSS is a developer-focused journal.